sbidoul/whool/README.md

 ## Development

+To release and publish to PyPI:

+- Update the changelog by running `towncrier build --version X.Y.Z`.
+- Commit and push the changes.
-To release and publish to PyPI, go to GitHub and create a release.
+- Go to GitHub and create a release with a tag `vX.Y.Z`.

+The release will be uploaded to PyPI automatically.